JunYuHuang/learn-c-the-hard-way-code/26-project-logfind/README.md

   - [x] finds names of all files in current directory of the binary file (`logfind`) using `glob`
 - [x] 2.
 It takes an optional argument of `-o` if the parameters are meant to be _or_ logic.
   - done
-- [ ] 3.
+- [x] 3.
 It loads the list of allowed log files from `~/.logfind`.
   - [x] Make a file `.logfind`
   - [x] Get all file names in cwd if `.logfind` file is not in cwd
-  - [ ] If `.logfind` file is in cwd, only get all file names in cwd that match the carriage-return separated patterns in `.logfind`
+  - [x] If `.logfind` file is in cwd, only get all file names in cwd that match the carriage-return separated patterns in `.logfind`
-- [ ] 4.
+- [x] 4.
 The list of file names can be anything that the `glob` function allows.
 Refer to `man 3 glob` to see how this works.
 I suggest starting with just a flat list of exact files, and then add `glob` functionality.
-  - TODO
+  - done
 - [x] 5.
 You should output the matching files as you scan, and try to match them as fast as possible.
   - done